UofI-CDACS/scarecro-system/docs/system_class.md

 ### Enveloping the Message

-To envelope the message, the carrier or task can either implement the enveloping format around the message themselves, or they can use the envelope_message function of the system object.
+To envelope the message, the carrier or task can either implement the enveloping format around the message themselves, or they can use the envelope_message function of the system class instance.
 The __envelope_message__ function takes two arguments:

 1. The raw message (in a dictionary format)
 2. The address associated with the message